TrivialSolution/WhenIs.Day/README.md

 Make your own custom timer at [whenis.day/make](https://whenis.day/make).

 ### Examples
 The variety of settings available allow the static time.html page to display a wide variety of timers.
+Note that some versions of Markdown (including Github's) will not display the timer previews below; go to [WhenIs.Day](https://whenis.day) or click the links below to see the previews.

 The classic example is [a countdown to a date in the future](https://whenis.day/time?date=2061-07-28T19%3A00%3A00.000Z&title=Halley's%20Comet%20Returns%20In%3A&bgImg=example_assets/stars.jpg&textCol=%23ffffff&shadowCol=%23000000&).
 This style can be used to countdown to special events, deadlines, product launches, and more.
 <object data="https://whenis.day/time?date=2061-07-28T19%3A00%3A00.000Z&title=Halley%27s%20Comet%20Returns%20In%3A&bgImg=example_assets/stars.jpg&textCol=%23ffffff&shadowCol=%23000000&" title="Timer Preview" width="560" height="315" type="text/html"></object>